juliariera/irwa-finalproject/README.md

 Prerequisites
 ------
 To be able to use the notebooks, tweepy, gensim and wordcloud must be downloaded.
 All the code is develop in Jupyter Notebook.
+The data is uploaded with [Git LFS (Large File Storage)](https://git-lfs.github.com/).
+You must have it installed in advance to be able to open the data files.

 Author
 ------
-[Júlia Riera Perramon](https://www.linkedin.com/in/julia-riera-perramon/) (julia.riera02@estudiant.upf.edu)
+Júlia Riera Perramon (julia.riera02@estudiant.upf.edu)